CHRISTYPAW PERSIANS

 Before you bring your new cat or kitten home, there are a number of things to collect or buy, so your cat will feel like a family member rather than a visitor.
 Do this a few days in advance to save stress on the "big day".
 In the excitement of bringing your cat home, you don't want to suddenly discover at 8 p.m. that you forgot to buy cat food.
 Here are the minimum essentials your cat will need:

 If you can talk to the care giver in the cat's last home, it's probably best to give your new pet whatever food she's accustomed to.
-If you acquire a cat from a breeder, more often than not, their contract will either strongly suggest or require you to feed a certain kind of food.
-For cats and kittens with unknown backgrounds, here are some guidelines:
+If you acquire a cat from a breeder, more often than not, their contract will either strongly suggest or require you to feed a certain kind of food:- Kittens -

 Adult Cats